plone/training/docs/mastering-plone/configuring_customizing.md

 - Actions are mostly links.
 But **really flexible** links.
 - Actions are configurable TTW (Through-The-Web) and through code.
-- These actions are usually iterated over in viewlets and displayed.

 Examples:

 - Links in the Footer (`site_actions`)
-- Actions Dropdown (`object_buttons`)

 Actions have properties like: